Videos about ageing

 To age healthily, look after your DNA!

-At the Centre for Healthy Ageing (CHA) in Mainz, we study our cells' natural DNA repair mechanisms to find new ways to keep our cells healthier as they age and prevent diseases.
+At the Centre for Healthy Ageing (CHA) in Mainz, we investigate the mechanisms that protect our DNA and help keep cells healthy as they age.

 Researching R-loops at 4R RTG22